pm429015/Frequent-Letters/ReadMe.rst

 Thanks `Sift Science`_ that give me a chance to play around with `1000 Most Common Words`_ dataset.
 I really have a lot of fun.

-After reviewed the `1000 Most Common Words`_ list, there were three questions came to my mind, so I decided to crunch it a little bit more:
+After reviewing the `1000 Most Common Words`_ list, there were three questions came to my mind, so I decided to crunch it a little bit more:

-1. What is the 10 most frequent letters in this list ?
+1. What are the 10 most frequent letters in this list ?

-2. How to solve the first question if the list size is very hug, like 1TB ?
+2. How to solve the first question if the list size is very huge, like 1TB ?

-3. Is there any frequent letters pattern occurs in these frequent words?
+3. Is there any frequent letters pattern occurs in those frequent words?

 Please go through each section for detail.